tapquo/appnima.docs/EN/appnimajs.md

 Only ```content``` field is required.
 If ```id``` field is not sent, it will create the post, otherwise, will update this post.

+#### Comment
+A post can contain a list of comments.

+To add a comment into a post you have to pass the id of the post and the comment text:

+	Appnima.Messenger.addComment("324685348953", "Lorem impsum dolor sit...")

+To get all the comments of a post, you have to pas the id os the post:

+	Appnima.Messenger.postComment("53485u452395")

+To drop a comment, you have to pass the comment id:

+	Appnima.Messenger.deleteComment("837456459643")

 Relathionships
 ==============
 #### Follow